laksh-ms/PhysicalDesign_using_OpenLane_Sky130/README.md

 - Inverter Standard cell characterization
 Four timing parameters are used to characterize the inverter standard cell:

-Rise transition: Time taken for the output to rise from 20% of max value to 80% of max value Fall transition- Time taken for the output to fall from 80% of max value to 20% of max value Cell rise delay = time(50% output rise) - time(50% input fall) Cell fall delay = time(50% output fall) - time(50% input rise) The above timing parameters can be computed by noting down various values from the ngspice waveform.
+  * Rise transition: Time taken for the output to rise from 20% of max value to 80% of max value
+  * Fall transition: Time taken for the output to fall from 80% of max value to 20% of max value
+  * Cell rise delay = time(50% output rise) - time(50% input fall)
+  * Cell fall delay = time(50% output fall) - time(50% input rise)

+The above timing parameters can be computed by noting down various values from the ngspice waveform.

 ![Screenshot from 2023-08-13 08-23-00](https://github.com/laksh-ms/PhysicalDesign_using_OpenLane_Sky130/assets/109785515/1b9678d1-6c7c-40ed-be0f-b100cb15e590)